Musculoskeletal injuries in tennis

 Figure 2: Raising and abrupt lowering of the arm during service and smash

-• Neuropathy of the suprascapular nerve, which innervates the supraspinatus and infraspinatus muscles, can be affected by smash and serve shots (again, the most technically and anatomically demanding).
+Responsible for innervation of the supraspinatus and infraspinatus muscles, it can be affected by smash and serve shots (again, the most technically and anatomically demanding).
 Three movements can compromise this nerve:

-The suprascapular nerve passes through two notches (the suprascapular notch, before which it gives its innervating branch to the supraspinatus muscle, and the spinoglenoid, after which it gives innervation to the infraspinatus.
-It is for this reason that the clinical symptoms of this neuropathy can vary depending on the location of the nerve injury.
-Sports rest, ultrasound-guided infiltration therapy and, in cases resistant to conservative treatment, surgical release of the nerve can restore functionality, complementing the treatment with active and progressive re-education at the first signs of reinnervation.
+The suprascapular nerve passes through two notches (the suprascapular notch, before which it gives its innervating branch to the supraspinatus muscle, and the spinoglenoid notch, after which it gives innervation to the infraspinatus muscle).
+For this reason, the symptoms of this neuropathy can vary depending on the location of the nerve injury.
+Sports rest, ultrasound-guided infiltration therapy, and, in cases refractory to conservative treatment, surgical release of the nerve can restore functionality, complementing treatment with active and progressive re-education at the first signs of reinnervation.

-Few joints are as directly related to sports as this one.
-The term epicondylitis or tennis elbow refers to epicondylar pain, which encompasses a series of conditions affecting the anterolateral aspect of the elbow, which can radiate down the forearm.
-There are several conditions that cause pain in this area:
+Few joints have such a direct relationship with sport as this case.
+The term epicondylitis or tennis elbow refers to epicondylar pain that encompasses a series of pathologies of the anterolateral aspect of the elbow, with the potential to radiate down the forearm.
+There are several pathologies that cause pain in this area:

-• Insertion pathology.
+• Pathology Insertional.
 Alterations in the insertion of the forearm extensor muscles into the epicondyle.

 • Radiohumeral joint injuries.